dbursztynowski/5g-taskforce/open5gs/README.md

     ```

   - in file `5g-taskforce/open5gs/5gSA-values-enable-metrics-v228.yaml` set
     Note: With the configuration given below, 20 User Equipments (UE) are registered in the core network database when the 5G core network is deployed.
 This registration does not set up a bearer session for the terminals, though.
 It only corresponds to the network provider registering 20 SIM cards (or user accounts), which subsequently will be used in nNAS (Non-Access Stratum) signalling procedures to certify the terminals attaching to the network.
 In fact, the mobile network operator registers user accounts in the core databases in a separate process when the accounts are created based on orders form customer services.
 Here, the _populate_ container is a handy add-on from Gradiant that simplifies the use of Open5GS/UERANSIM during experiments by populating user accounts in the Open5GS core network database in bulk.
-We do not delve into the details of UE specification, suffices it to say that strings as `999700000000001` are IMSI/SUPI nummbers and the pairs `1 111111` terminating each line denote SST (Slice Service Type) and SD (Slice Differentiator), respectively, and together they define S-NSSAI (Single Network Slice Selection Assistance Information) identifier.
+We do not delve into the details of UE specification, suffices it to say that strings as `999700000000001` are IMSI/SUPI numbers and the pairs `1 111111` terminating each line denote SST (Slice Service Type) and SD (Slice Differentiator), respectively, and together they define S-NSSAI (Single Network Slice Selection Assistance Information) identifier.
 According to 3GPP standards, Slice Service Type "1" (SST 1) refers to Enhanced Mobile Broadband (eMBB).

 ```
 populate: